Its-Vinnie/meal_palette/README.md

 - **Meal Planning**: Receive customized meal plans tailored to specific dietary requirements (vegan, keto, gluten-free, etc.)
 - **Favorites**: Save your favorite recipes for quick access

+- ## Users will be able to:

+- Import recipes from any social media platform
+- Add their own recipes
+- Get random recipes
+- Search recipes by (name, ingredients, etc)
+- Have a personalised home feed
+- Add recipes to favorite

 ### Home Screen
 - Personalized greeting with user avatar
 - Quick search bar for instant recipe lookup